IndrajeetPatil/preventive-r-package-care/media/README.md

 ## Preventive Care for R Packages

-If you ever lay awake in the bed wondering:
+As an R package developer, if you ever lay awake in the bed wondering:

 - if the users are having a bad experience while using the package,
 - if you will receive the dreaded CRAN email about archival, and